-However, it turns out there is a connection between Min-woo and Jung Jae's flirty younger sister Jung-ah Park (Ji-hye Han); she had met him while he was studying in Italy after Eun-hye's death and had developed a crush on him.
+However, it turns out there is a connection between Min-woo and Jung Jae's flirty younger sister Jung-ah Park (Ji-hye Han from May Queen); she had met him while he was studying in Italy after Eun-hye's death and had developed a crush on him.
 This connection eventually causes Hye-won to meet Min-woo again and now they have to deal with one another on a social level, which is rather awkward since they both vividly remember their time in the woods together, and as they both silently fight their attraction to one another.

 Yellow Roses Scene

-Hye-won is unsure how she really feels about both Min-woo and Jung Jae but Jung Jae can tell things are not the same.
+Hye-won is unsure how she really feels about both Min-woo and Jung Jae, but Jung Jae can tell things are not the same.
 Meanwhile, Min-woo feels guilt towards the deceased Eun-hye, because his feelings of love are stirred once again as he keeps being thrust around Hye-won constantly.
 It's a tumultuous situation made even more precarious when Jung Jae, an architect, hires Min-woo to work for him in the planned restoration of a tourist resort he calls Summer Scent, and Hye-won is hired as a florist to transform the ceiling of a planned restaurant on the top floor of a beautiful building.
-She decides to fill the ceiling with yellow roses called Moonlights (Min-woo's favorite flowers!), which will eventually become a giant dried flower arrangement!
+She decides to fill the ceiling with yellow roses called Moonlights (Min-woo's favorite flowers!), which will eventually become a giant preserved dried flower arrangement!